Cyberflix-Media/Cyberflix-Docs/docs/about/activity-agreement.md

 # Activity Agreement
-## Last updated April 18, 2021
+## Last updated May 17, 2021
 ________________________________________
 Welcome to the Activity Agreement for the Cyberflix Media Center.
 In order to endure an active and healthy community, the following agreement must be agreed to by all Members of the Cyberflix Media Center.

 Failure to abide by this agreement will result in administrative action as described in the Terms and Conditions.

 ## Activity Defined
 Activity is a metric used by the Cyberflix Media Center to measure the usage of Cyberflix services and community involvement onf the part of Members.
-Metrics that contribute to activity do not contain any information that can be used to compromise the security or privacy of Members.
+Metrics that contribute to Activity do not contain any information that can be used to compromise the security or privacy of Members.
 See our [Privacy Policy](https://docs.cyberflix.io/about/privacy-policy/).

 Activity is measured by monitoring Member usage in the following services: